 I set it up with a chair on top of a table to position the wiimote with sufficient height.
 Unfortunately I was a bit short of height, and couldn’t get the whole image in the wiimote camera while remaining close enough to scan well.
 There was one position I could move the improvised stack of furniture, but that would block the view of a third of the participants.
 No choice: I set up the visual obstruction.

 Turning to recalibrate the board, the chair fell off the table.
+I was now the Tommy Cooper of learning technologies.

 There still was one last possibility: rear projection, using this frame for holding folding chairs.
 The participants unloaded the chairs helped me to duct tape an ikea shower curtain to the frame and Heike found the mirror image on the projector.
+The room literally sprung into action.
+And we had an Interactive whiteboard.
+It worked.

 And just then… the time was up.